International airports in Israel. Israel airports for international flights

 How to get there

-Israel's international airports annually receive thousands of tourists from different countries, therefore, are located in places with developed infrastructure.
-You can get to them from large cities by different types transport.
+Israel's international airports annually welcome thousands of tourists from different countries, therefore they are located in places with developed infrastructure.
+You can get to them from major cities by various types transport.

 Ben Gurion

-Near the airport there is Highway No. 1 Tel Aviv - Jerusalem, as well as the railway line, which is followed by trains on the Modiin - Nahariya route through Tel Aviv and Haifa.
+Near the airport lies highway No. 1 Tel Aviv - Jerusalem, as well as a railway track along which trains on the Modiin - Nahariya route through Tel Aviv and Haifa follow.

 Ben Gurion International Airport

-In Israel, Shabbat is held weekly from Friday lunch to Saturday evening, during which public transport is limited.
+In Israel, Shabbat is held weekly from Friday afternoon to Saturday evening, during which public transport is limited.
 You can get to your destinations during this period by taxi.

 Public transport

 Regular buses run to Ben Gurion from Tel Aviv, Jerusalem and Haifa.
-They get to the Aviagorodok, from which you can get to the Terminals by a free bus.
+They get to Aviagorodok, from which you can get to the Terminals by free bus.

 • № 249;